 The Hario coffee grinder range (or mills as they call them) is extensive.
 We offer the Mini slim+ and the Skerton.
 The main difference between them is the amount of coffee they can grind into their grinds container.

 All the Hario manual coffee grinders use burrs made of ceramic.
-Ceramic burrs are known for not transferring heat to the bean.
+Ceramic burrs are known for reducing the transfer of heat to the bean.
 Also, they shave the coffee bean versus cracking the bean like blade grinders.
 This process provides a more consistent grind that can easily be adjusted and set for repeat use.

 Both these grinders are burr grinders.
 Quaffee only offers burr grinders.
 It is important to note that these grinders are designed for coffee.